 18 S.D.
 Parrish and Narinskij, M.M.
-"The turn toward confrontation: the soviet reaction to the Marshall Plan, 1947: two reports", Cold War International History Project Working Paper N^o 9; G. Roberts, "Moscow and the Marshall Plan: Politics, Ideology and the Onset of the Cold War", 1947, in Europe-Asia Studies, Vol.46, N^o 8, 1994.
+"The turn toward confrontation: the soviet reaction to the Marshall Plan, 1947: two reports", Cold War International History Project Working Paper N° 9; G. Roberts, "Moscow and the Marshall Plan: Politics, Ideology and the Onset of the Cold War", 1947, in Europe-Asia Studies, Vol.46, N° 8, 1994.
+19 Mezhdunarodnyj fond demokratiia Rossiia XX Vek (ed.), Stalin i kosmopolitizm 1945-1953 reformist thinkers.
+In these years, the regime began a propaganda campaign against the Jewish people accused of being pro-Western and of having anti-patriotic feelings.
+The end of the Institute shows the transformation of the USSR and mentality of the establishment during Stalinism.
+At the end of the war, after twenty years of Stalin's regime, the nation was dominated by nationalistic feelings.
+However, part of Soviet intelligentsia (especially the miroviki and the diplomats) rejected those feelings and proposed a collaborative foreign policy with the European countries.